tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-06-24-navigating-power-status.md

 This lateral movement across the map requires a minimum social capital and charm to be able to appear in meetings or across teams without offending stakeholders.
 Winning hearts and minds across the org.
 This is a very high stakes and nuanced game[^highstakes].

 [^highstakes]: Some examples of how this is high-stakes.
-You can get stuck when you show up - becoming a og fitting into an overstretched team.
+You can get stuck when you show up - becoming a cog fitting into an overstretched team.
 Or get pigeonholed as having a single skill to offer.
 These are difficult traps to avoid and spot coming.
 Thanks to [Alex Moseman](https://twitter.com/alexmoseman) for highlighting these issues.

 The only way to play this high-stakes game is by realizing and recognizing status games.